 In early 2019 (when I found FI) it was below one month’s expenses, but still over $1,000.

 CLUELESS TO FI

 In our PRE-FI days I pretty much relied on Mr. Root to watch the bank accounts.
 Since his income is variable it was easier for him to manage the finances because he had first-hand knowledge of money owed to him in the pipeline and the forecast for potential work on the horizon.

 His variable income also made budgeting challenging.
 We didn’t track our expenses or use a budget.

-But after reading Your Money or Your Life by Vicki Robin (YMOYL), one of the first things I wanted to do was track our income and expenses.
+But after reading Your Money or Your Life by Vicki Robin and Joe Dominguez (YMOYL), one of the first things I wanted to do was track our income and expenses.
 In her book she recommends just starting with that as a first step.
 Do it for three months.
 See what you learn about your finances.

 Track EVERYTHING in and out.

 Many folks in the FI community recommend Mint or Personal Capital to easily track everything online.
 We both had to get over our hesitation about online security and trusting all our financial information being in one place.
 After some googling I decided the pros outweighed the cons.
 I told myself even if we do nothing else, at the very least, just observe our spending.